andrew/ultimate-awesome/README.md

 - [Awesome-Dataset-Distillation](https://github.com/Guang000/Awesome-Dataset-Distillation) - A curated list of awesome papers on dataset distillation and related applications.
 - [awesome-startup](https://github.com/KrishMunot/awesome-startup) - :sunglasses: All the required resources to build your own startup.
 - [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
-- [programming-math-science](https://github.com/bobeff/programming-math-science) - This is a list of links to different freely available learning resources about computer programming, math, and science.
 - [Awesome-pytorch-list-CNVersion](https://github.com/xavier-zy/Awesome-pytorch-list-CNVersion) - Awesome-pytorch-list 翻译工作进行中.
 - [awesome-windows-domain-hardening](https://github.com/PaulSec/awesome-windows-domain-hardening) - A curated list of awesome Security Hardening techniques for Windows.
 - [awesome-aws-amplify](https://github.com/dabit3/awesome-aws-amplify) - Curated list of AWS Amplify Resources.